‘I am disappointed’: Here’s what Broncos Nathaniel Hackett said after OT loss - NewsBreak

 DENVER ( KDVR ) — Criticism is pouring in from Broncos Country after another loss .
 The Denver Broncos are now 2-4 on the season after losing in overtime to the Los Angeles Chargers on Monday Night Football.

-Social media has been filled with finger-pointing at the Broncos, with much of the blame pointed at coach to Nathaniel Hackett and quarterback Russell Wilson .Russell Wilson says ‘no division’ in locker room
+Social media has been filled with finger-pointing at the Broncos, with much of the blame directed at coach to Nathaniel Hackett and quarterback Russell Wilson .Russell Wilson says ‘no division’ in locker room

 What did Hackett say after the loss?